Density-Adaptive Kernel based Efficient Reranking Approaches for Person Reidentification: Experimental Evaluations

-Both PRID450s and VIPeR datasets capture walking person images from two disjoint cameras and mainly suffer from varying viewpoints, illuminations and poses.
-PRID450s includes totally 450 images of 225 pedestrians, and VIPeR includes 316 pairs of images of 316 pedestrians.
-In experiments, both datasets have half of the image pairs for training and half of the image pairs for testing.
+Both the PRID450s and VIPeR datasets contain images of people walking captured by two disjoint cameras and mainly suffer from variations in viewpoints, illuminations and poses.
+PRID450s includes a total of 450 images of 225 pedestrians, and VIPeR includes 316 pairs of images of 316 pedestrians.
+In the experiments, half of the image pairs in both datasets are used for training, and half of the image pairs are used for testing.

-Different from PRID450s and VIPeR, CUHK03 collects 13,164 images of 1,360 walking people from six disjoint cameras.
-CUHK03 suffers from misalignments, occlusions and body part missing and thus it is closer to real surveillance scenario.
-Except for the manually cropped pedestrian images, it also includes pedestrian images detected from state-of-art pedestrian detector.
-In experiments, 200 images of 100 persons are used for testing and around 13,000 images of 1260 people are used for training.
+In contrast to PRID450s and VIPeR, CUHK03 includes 13,164 images of 1,360 people walking captured by six disjoint cameras.
+CUHK03 suffers from misalignments, occlusions and missing body parts; thus, it is closer to real surveillance scenarios.
+Except for the manually cropped pedestrian images, it also includes pedestrian images obtained from state-of-the-art pedestrian detectors.
+In the experiments, 200 images of 100 people are used for testing, and approximately 13,000 images of 1260 people are used for training.

-We refer these three datasets as \emph{perfect single-shot matching} because in testing phase, the samples in gallery set are one-to-one correspondence to the samples in probe set.
+We refer to these three datasets as \emph{perfect single-shot matching} because in the testing phase, the samples in the gallery set have one-to-one correspondences to the samples in the probe set.